EqualifyEverything/equalify/README.md

 This codebase includes Equalify's [core features](/README.md#features).
 Published code should be easy-to-understand for those who work with popular web content tools, like WordPress and Drupal.
 See our [contribution guidelines](/CONTRIBUTING.md) for more information.

-To spinup Equalify, follow our [Easy Install](/README.md#easy-install) instructions and start contributing by posting a [new issue](https://github.com/bbertucc/equalify/issues).
+To spinup Equalify, follow our [Easy Install](/README.md#easy-install) instructions.

 **Not a technical user?** Use Equalify now at [equalify.app](https://equalify.app/) - no coding necessary!